 Officers at Large

-- Ellen Jones, Graduate Student and Early Career Representative, University of Texas at Austin, ejones7463@utexas.edu
+- Bradley Weiss, Graduate Student and Early Career Representative, Indiana University, bgweiss@iu.edu

 - Patrick Wolf-Farré, European Membership Representative, University of Vienna, Austria, patrick.wolf-farre@univie.ac.at